 The relevant provision also specifies the details which at least need to be submitted concerning the relevant assets and reserves, including, inter alia, information identifying the persons/entities owning, holding or controlling such assets and reserves, including their name, address and VAT registration or tax identification number.

 In its FAQ, the European Commission published guidance on the reporting requirements.
-In addition, the European Commission has published a common template for reporting immobilised assets of the Russian Central Bank or of any entity acting on behalf or at the direction of the Russian Central Bank.
+In addition, the European Commission has published a common template for reporting immobilised assets of the Russian Central Bank.